dvanderbeek/ledger/README.md

 To Do
 -----

-[ ] Change Entry.date to timestamp
+[ ] Change Entry.date to timestamp?

 [ ] Convert to Sinatra Service